juvion/juvion.github.io/_posts/2016-09-20-Multiprocessing_with_Python.md

 ---

+#### Paralle computing using Python
-This is a simple example of what I have just learned about how to utilize Python's `multiprocessing` library to perform paralle tasks.
+This is a simple tutorial of how to utilize Python's `multiprocessing` library to perform paralle tasks (using multiple CPUs).

 ```python